skweez/forum/README.md

 The forum is a REST-like application communicating via JSON.
 For a starting point have a look at the Main class.

-The forum can be run as a standalone Java Application or deployed as a WAR.
+The app can be run as a standalone Java application or deployed as a WAR in a servlet container.